aws-samples/non-profit-blockchain/ngo-fabric/README.md

 wait for it to complete.
 Otherwise the steps below may fail.

 ## Step 2 - Create the Fabric Peer
-In the AWS Managed Blockchain Console: https://console.aws.amazon.com/managedblockchain
+In the Amazon Managed Blockchain Console: https://console.aws.amazon.com/managedblockchain

 1. In the new network you have created, click on the member in the Members section.
 2. Click `Create peer node`